 Symbicort Turbohaler is a preventer inhaler used to help people manage their asthma symptoms.

-You can order the Symbicort Turbohaler from Zava if you:
+You can request a Symbicort Turbohaler from ZAVA if you:

 - are over 18 years of age

 - have had at least 3 months of treatment with symbicort and are happy with the treatment

 - are not taking any medications that interact with Symbicort

 Requesting Symbicort is a straightforward and simple process.
 Simply fill out our online questionnaire so a ZAVA doctor can check if your medication is still right for you.
 If it is, your treatment can be posted to you or a local Post Office to collect.

 - A stuffy nose

 Symbicort is a red combination preventer inhaler which contains two medications in powder form.
 It’s helpful for patients with asthma to help them manage their day-to-day symptoms.